 - Mark a chalk line on floor to locate center of the conveyor. - Place the drive section in position. - Install remaining sections in order.
 Conveyor sections have a section number label, which includes the Sales Order number, Line Item number, and Section Assembly number (last two digits).
 Conveyors made up of more than one section are to be assembled in ascending numerical order, starting with Section Assembly 01 at the product infeed end. - Check that conveyor is level across both width and length of conveyor.
 Adjust supports if necessary. - Check all bed sections for square.
-See Figure 3.1.
+See Figures 3.1 and 3.2.
 Use a string stretched from opposing corners at edge of bed to aid in straightening conveyor.
 Ensure that both dimensions are the same.
 Adjust or shim supports as required.
-Both sides of the conveyor must be in the same plane (bed not twisted). - Tighten all butt couplings and support mounting bolts and lag conveyor to floor. - Install and track belt.
+Both sides of the conveyor must be in the same plane (bed not twisted).